kwasniew/hyperbook/manuscript/ch9.md

 ```

 Start typing a new post.
-On every typed charater Hyperapp has to do a Virtual DOM diffing of the entire page it controls.
+On every typed charater Hyperapp has to do the Virtual DOM diffing of the entire page it controls.
 With a fast machine the typing delay may not even be noticeable.
 Hyperapp is often fast enough without extra optimisation.

 Go to your DevTools and slow down your CPU to make the impact of large DOM tree updates noticeable.